ntampellini/TSCoDe/docs/introduction.rst

 ------------

-**Generate accurately spaced poses** for bimolecular and trimolecular transition states of organic molecules, also considering structural deformation.
-If a transition state is already in hand, the distance between reactive atoms can be specified, so as to obtain all the stereo/regioisomeric analogs with precise molecular spacings.
+**Generate accurately spaced poses** for bimolecular and trimolecular transition states of organic molecules.
+If a transition state is already in hand, the distance between reactive atoms can be specified, so as to obtain all the topologically different poses with precise molecular spacings.

-Monomolecular transition states are also supported, with sigmatropic reactions in mind. (experimental)

-TSCoDe is best suited for modelizations that involve many transition state regio- and stereoisomers, where the combination of reagents conformations is an important aspect in transition state building.
+TSCoDe is best suited for modelizations that involve many transition state poses and activation modes, where the combination of reagents conformations is an important aspect in transition state building.

 **Perform routine tasks and ensemble refinement** on conformational ensembles obtained